Is Credit Suisse Group AG (CS) a Keeper?

-Credit Suisse Group AG (NYSE:CS) went up by 1.80% from its latest closing price compared to the recent 1-year high of $11.11.
-The company’s stock price has collected 8.41% of gains in the last five trading sessions.
+Credit Suisse Group AG (NYSE:CS) went down by -1.99% from its latest closing price compared to the recent 1-year high of $11.11.
+The company’s stock price has collected -4.71% of loss in the last five trading sessions.
 The Wall Street Journal reported on 04/27/22 that Credit Suisse Loss Eats Into Capital Buffers

 Is It Worth Investing in Credit Suisse Group AG (NYSE :CS) Right Now?